The following post is from Shaina of Food for My Family and Olmanson Photography: How to Pack a School Lunch Your Kids Will Eat

 Send along a coffee stirrer for kids to poke cheese cubes and peach chunks with.
 If you’re serving a small piece of snack cake for dessert, make an improvised pastry bag with a tiny snack-sized zip-top bag, cutting off one small piece of the corner.
 Your kid will love making squiggly frosting lines on their cake when lunch rolls around.
-Also try dipping sauces, hummus, salad dressings, nut butters and chocolate sauce for dipping pieces of fruit, crackers and vegetables into.
+Also, try dipping sauces, hummus, salad dressings, nut butter, and chocolate sauce for dipping pieces of fruit, crackers, and vegetables into.

 Not All Leftovers are Boring

 Some of my favorite meals come from repurposed leftovers.
-Take fried rice, for example: leftover rice, whatever vegetables you have lying around from other meals, leftover meat.
-A few minutes in the wok with a bit of oil and soy sauce and you have a completely new meal that is lunch-box friendly.
+Take fried rice, for example, leftover rice, whatever vegetables you have lying around from other meals, and leftover meat.
+After a few minutes in the wok with a bit of oil and soy sauce, you have a completely new meal that is lunch-box friendly.

 Invest in a thermal container to pack leftovers like macaroni and cheese, casseroles or fried rice to send a warm meal with your child.
 Don’t stop at warm food items, though.
 Pasta salads and yogurt can also be sent in food jars and the like.